scalabli/yadig/docs/templating.rst

 Templates
 =========

-Flask leverages Jinja2 as its template engine.
-You are obviously free to use a different template engine, but you still have to install Jinja2 to run Flask itself.
+Citus leverages Jinja2 as its template engine.
+You are obviously free to use a different template engine, but you still have to install Jinja2 to run Citus itself.
 This requirement is necessary to enable rich extensions.
 An extension can depend on Jinja2 being present.

-This section only gives a very quick introduction into how Jinja2 is integrated into Flask.
+This section only gives a very quick introduction into how Jinja2 is integrated into Citus.
 If you want information on the template engine's syntax itself, head over to the official `Jinja2 Template Documentation <https://jinja.palletsprojects.com/templates/>`_ for more information.